logicly-au/validator.com.au-old/_source/_mds-validator/register-for-mds-online-validator.md

 <li>Table of contents</li>
 </ul>
 ## Requesting and Managing Access to the Online Validator
-<p>Access to the Online Validator system is managed via the Strategic Data Authentication System (SDAS): <a href="https://auth.strategicdata.com.au">https://auth.strategicdata.com.au</a></p>
+<p>Access to the Online Validator system is managed via the Logicly's Authentication System.
+Please note this is still accessed via <a href="https://auth.strategicdata.com.au">https://auth.strategicdata.com.au</a></p>

 <p>This system enables users and their managers to register for and manage access to the Online Validator, however, as it is currently in development Logicly will continue to manage this process.    </p>